NaymDev/NaymDev/README.md

 ## Hi there 👋

-I'm Damian, also known as NaymDev.
-I'm a student and young developer who loves building all kinds of random projects.
-From Minecraft bots to small utilities to APIs.
-I primarily work with Java, Python, GO and Rust.
-I also worked with JavaScript & TypeScript and some other programming languages.

-Outside of coding, you’ll probably find me playing video games or climbing.
+I'm Damian, also known as NaymDev or Tkoyr.
+I'm lead and backend engineer at [Minestats](https://github.com/MineStatsDev) and work on some other big projects.

 ###